Return to the BUILD

 Remove the backing paper from the Adhesive Stickers and use them to secure the LED and wire into the groove.

-I used small pieces of electrical tape here to secure the wire along the channel in a few more locations.
+I used small pieces of black electrical tape here to secure the wire along the channel in a few more locations.
 It is important that this Cable sits flush in the Hood Frame so it does not cause the Hood Frame to interfere with the closing of the Hood:

 Fitting The Hood